Southeast Alaska Birding Trail Coffman Cove

 Trail Information:

-• US Forest Service: Beaver Falls Karst Trailhead This 1.5 mile (round trip) boardwalk trail provides accessible access to see the karst up close without entering a cave.
-At the trailhead you will find a gravel parking area, vault toilet and interpretative information about the site.
+• US Forest Service: Beaver Falls Karst Trailhead This 1.5-mile (round trip) boardwalk trail provides accessible access to see the karst up close without entering a cave.
+At the trailhead, you will find a gravel parking area, a vault toilet, and interpretative information about the site.

 Birding Resources: